cNkansah/CN/README.txt

 2024

-this is the develop branch
+this is the testing branch